bhavin2897/ckanext-sparql_interface/README.md

 ## Description

-This is a simple extension, but may be useful for someone that wants to include a Sparql Interface Editor in their CKAN instances.
+An Extension to include Sparql Interface Editor in the CKAN instances.
-The idea is based on the [Sparql Editor of the LODUM project from the University of Munsters Open Data initiative](http://data.uni-muenster.de/php/sparql/).
+Current Developement on NFDI4Chem Sparql Interface
 ## Requeriments
 The extension use: